K-S-K/CV/README.md

 ### [2001-2007.
 Electric power billing project](Articles/03_ESphere/Article.md)

-It is part of a large software and hardware project dedicated to collecting data from the power meters, storing billing data regarding power grid topology, calculating aggregate parameters, and creating billing reports.
+It is part of a large software and hardware project dedicated to collecting data from power meters, storing billing data regarding power grid topology, calculating aggregate parameters, and creating billing reports.

 ### [1999.
 Railway Black Box Data Viewer](Articles/01_Railway_BB/Article.md)

-Initially, it was an interesting project for the railway black box data file analysis.
+Initially, it was an interesting project for analyzing railway black box data files.
 After the project ended, I rewrote it from BCB to MSVC to learn a better development environment and, for fun, as I found this project beautiful.

 ## Documents